Jason Farnsworth, Del Val’s ceramics teacher, is more than just an artist: he’s also a business owner.

 “It’s a long process of cutting the tubes, filing the tubes, getting the fit right, checking the angles, lots of math and double checking to make sure that everything fits perfectly,” Farnsworth said.

+Not only was the business inspired by something close to Farnsworth, but so was the name.
 A close friend of Farnsworth adored bikes, and they frequently cycled together.
 The friend dreamed of retiring and settling in Mammoth Lakes, California, a big skiing town.
+Unfortunately, he passed before he could do so.

 “I chose the name, Mammoth Cycles, in honor of him,” Farnsworth said.
 “I know he would’ve loved what I’m doing right now.”